chmlee/ream-doc/content/overview/origin.md

 Another inspiration for this move is [Hedgehog Lab](https://github.com/Hedgehog-Computing/hedgehog-lab), a scientific computing and data visualization project written in TypeScript and runs entirely in the browser.
 One of the motivations behind the project is lower the barrier for scientific computation.
 The author argues students who simply want to learn scientific computation shouldn't spend time installing and [configuring Python development environment](https://xkcd.com/1987/) and dealing with third-party dependencies.
-The goal for Hedgehog Lab is to make working on scientific computation as easy as opening an URL in the browser.
+The goal for Hedgehog Lab is to make working on scientific computation as easy as opening a URL in the browser.
 As mentioned in [his design rationale](https://zhuanlan.zhihu.com/p/147402013):

 > Even if Numpy and MATLAB are 10000 times easier than Fortran/BLAS, there is always a learning curve.